 - Every Wielder has a distinct playstyle, so always prioritize maxing out their starting skill, especially if you play as Aldus, Ambertina, Coral, Hillar, Marjatta, Merkoth, or Weish.

-- An Eye for Amber – Most early game buildings require Amber so getting this one will help you scale faster.
+- An Eye for Amber – Since most early-game buildings require Amber, acquiring this skill will help you scale more quickly.

-- Crafty Spiders – The same as in An Eye for Amber.
+- Crafty Spiders – This skill functions in a similar manner to An Eye for Amber.

 - Guard, Melee – Since Loth is a melee-focused faction, this dramatically increases troop survivability and DPS.

-- Command – Very important, especially if you’re taking the swarm route (Rats, Risen).
-Try to pick one Command upgrade in every second level up.
+- Command – This is crucial, particularly if you’re taking the swarm route (Rats, Risen).
+Try to choose one Command upgrade every other level up.

-- In the case of Powers, always prioritize Essence Shield, Eager, Speed of Winds, and Levy.
+- In terms of Powers, always prioritize Essence Shield, Eager, Speed of Winds, and Levy.

-- Arleon mainly generates Arcana and Destruction essence and slightly focuses on Order.
+- The Barony of Loth faction mainly generates Arcana and Destruction essence, with a slight focus on Order.

 - Depends on your Wielders.
 If you’re using a spellcaster (Ambertina, Weish, Marjatta), then Aggression, Ice Bolt, Justice, Fireball, and Rupture are the best picks.